Cheap, nontoxic carbon nanodots poised to be quantum dots of the future

-Category: Environment Hits: 1Tiny fluorescent semiconductor dots, called quantum dots, are useful in a variety of health and electronic technologies but are made of toxic, expensive metals.
+Category: Environment Hits: 2Tiny fluorescent semiconductor dots, called quantum dots, are useful in a variety of health and electronic technologies but are made of toxic, expensive metals.
 Nontoxic and economic carbon-based dots are easy to produce, but they emit less light.
 A new study that uses ultrafast nanometric imaging found good and bad emitters among populations of carbon dots.
 This observation suggests that by selecting only super-emitters, carbon nanodots can be purified to replace toxic metal quantum dots in many applications, the researchers said.

 Read more https://www.sciencedaily.com/releases/2021/03/210308152456.htm